jakelever/swc-machine-learning-short/_episodes/07-loop.md

 When we store a value to a variable, we use the format above with an equals sign and no spaces either side (that's important).
 When we then want to use the variable, we put a dollar sign in front of it.
 For example:

 ~~~
-$ sh tools/decrypt_email.sh $password tools/example_email.txt
+$ sh tools/decrypt.sh $password tools/encrypted_file.txt
 ~~~
 {: .bash}

 > ### Lifetime of a Variable
 >
-> Variables stay within a Unix shell session.
+> Variables live within an individual Unix shell session.
 If you close it, you'll lose those variables that you've set.
 And if you have another unix shell open, you won't be able to access those variables in that shell.
 {: .callout}

 ## Echo